MDARH/MDARH/README.md

 - [Believe One IT](https://believeoneit.com/)

 ## Study
-- I completed my HSC/Alim Examination at 2017 from Nur-e Mohammadia (SM) Madarasha, Bashaboo, Dhaka.
+- I completed the HSC/Alim Examination in 2017 from Nur-e Mohammadia (SM) Madarasha, Bashaboo, Dhaka.
-- I Completed SSC/Dakhil Examination at 2014 from Nabiabad Islamia Dakhil Madrasha, Nandipara, Dhaka.
+- I Completed the SSC/Dakhil Examination in 2014 from Nabiabad Islamia Dakhil Madrasha, Nandipara, Dhaka.

 ## Technical Course
-- Web Development Course Completed from [Creative IT Institute](https://www.creativeitinstitute.com/) at 2017 about 6 Months.
+- Web Development Course Completed from [Creative IT Institute](https://www.creativeitinstitute.com/) in 2017 about 6 Months.
-  - Course was designed with HTML, CSS, PHP, Wordpress, Codeignator and Laravel.
+  The course was designed with HTML, CSS, PHP, WordPress, Codeignator, and Laravel.
 - Web Development Course Running on [Programming Hero](https://web.programming-hero.com/)
-  - Course about HTML, CSS, JavaScript, React, Vite, React Router, Firebase and many more.
+  - Course about HTML, CSS, JavaScript, Bootstrap, Tailwind, React, Vite, React Router, Firebase, ExpressJS, API, Axios, Rechart, MongoDB, JWT.

 ## How to reach me

-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/mdarh411/) or via email at mdarh411@gmail.com.
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/mdarh411/).
+[Telegram](https://t.me/MDARH411) or via email at mdarh411@gmail.com.

 Thanks for visiting my GitHub profile!